HOME SCHOOLING IN HOBART AND TASMANIA

 HELP!
 My child is being regularly assaulted/traumatised in school.
 I want to take them out and home school them but the principal says I can’t take them out of school until I’m registered to home school.

-WRONG!
-The school has a duty of care to provide a safe environment for your child.
+Legally this is correct, but the school has a duty of care to provide a safe environment for your child.
 If that is not happening they are not meeting their duty of care.
 Your duty, as a parent, is to your child.
 You are responsible for their safety.
-Remove them from school immediately.
-You do not need the school’s permission to home school.
-You only need to notify them that your child will no longer be attending their school and that you have applied to home school.
-If the school is making problems for you, contact the Office of the Registrar.
-The Registrar has expressed willingness to talk to school principals in such circumstances.
+Remove them from school immediately and apply to homeschool.

 This is from the FAQ document by the Tasmanian Home Education Advisory Council.